eliatra/go-aes-gcm/README.md

 - https://eliatra.com
 - https://www.linkedin.com/company/7116719

-Contact: sales@elitara.com
+Contact: sales@eliatra.com

 ## Use CLI

-The cli reads the secret AES key from an environment variable named `AES_SECRET_KEY`.
+The CLI reads the secret AES key from an environment variable named `AES_SECRET_KEY`.
-This need to be a string with 16 or 32 bytes (AES-128 or AES-256).
+This needs to be a string with 16 or 32 bytes (AES-128 or AES-256).

 Make sure you have a strong key which is truly random.

 If you only have a human style password set `AES_SECRET_PASSWORD` environment variable.

-Never use a password directly as key.
-Use Password-Based Keys (PBK) whereas the key is generated from the password via a key derivation function (KDF) with key stretching like PBKDF2.
-This what we do with the content of `AES_SECRET_PASSWORD`.
+Never use a password directly as a key.
+Instead, use Password-Based Keys (PBK), where the key is generated from the password via a key derivation function (KDF) with key stretching, such as PBKDF2.
+This is what we do with the content of `AES_SECRET_PASSWORD`.

-The salt for PBKDF2 is a 16 byte wide hardcoded value an we perform 210000 iterations and use HMAC-SHA512 as PRF.
-If a hardcoded salt is not applicable create a truly random key and use `AES_SECRET_KEY` env var.
+The salt for PBKDF2 is a 16-byte hardcoded value, and we perform 210,000 iterations using HMAC-SHA512 as the PRF.
+If a hardcoded salt is not applicable, create a truly random key and use the `AES_SECRET_KEY` environment variable.

 Encrypt/decrypt files